 Ron Cohen Mann is an oboe and English horn performer and teacher based in Toronto, ON

 Praised by Arvo Pärt as “wonderful,” and commended on his “great sound” by Valery Gergiev, oboist and English hornist Ron Cohen Mann is a frequent recitalist, new music proponent, orchestral musician, and teacher based in Toronto.
+He was recently named on CBC’s 30 Hot Canadian Classical Musicians under 30.

 Inspired by the variety of sounds and colours of the oboe, Cohen Mann is passionate about advancing the instrument as a solo voice in recitals and chamber music.
 His solo debut at Carnegie Hall was with harpist Noël Wan, as featured artists in the Yale in New York series.
 As a winner of the Yale Chamber Music Competition, he performed the monumental Prokofiev Quintet on the subscription Oneppo Chamber Music Series; he has also performed the iconic Nielsen Quintet at Jazz at Lincoln Center.
 At the Orford Festival, he shared the stage with Alex Klein, James Campbell, and Stéphane Lévesque.